Frequently asked questions

 Your letter will provide more information on who to contact to learn how you can continue your present course of treatment with your current provider.
 It will also provide information on how to find a new provider.

-You may be able to establish continuity of care with your current provider at the current in-network benefit level for up to 90 days if you are receiving treatment for a covered service or for a complex or chronic medical condition.
+You may be able to establish continuity of care with your current provider at the current in-network benefit level for a period of time if you are receiving treatment for a covered service or for a complex or chronic medical condition.
 Such conditions include pregnancy or scheduled nonelective surgery.

 You can contact customer service at the number on the back of your member ID card for more information about this process.
 Call us anytime and we will help answer any questions you may have or provide clarification.